 Once you’ve given your fiddle a good checkup, it’s a good idea to remove the suckers or offshoots so the tree can redirect its energy to leaves and branches on top of the tree where you want to see new growth!

 You may be able to propagate this growth to create even more fiddles as well!
 Here’s our guide to propagating fiddle leaf figs.

-While not life-threatening for your fiddle leaf fig, new growth at the very bottom of the trunk can use energy your tree could otherwise be channeling toward growth at the top, and they can also be a sign that your fiddle is unhappy about something.
+While not life-threatening, fiddle leaf fig growing leaves at the bottom of the trunk can use energy your tree could otherwise be channeling toward growth at the top, and they can also be a sign that your fiddle is unhappy about something.

-Overall, this new growth is nothing to panic about, but simply one of many signs your fiddle may give you about how it’s doing and how well you’re caring for it!
+Overall, fiddle leaf fig growing leaves at the bottom is nothing to panic about, but simply one of many signs your fiddle may give you about how it’s doing and how well you’re caring for it!